 Although Paraguay is landlocked, it has a strong strong navy, consisting of several thousand personnel, and around a dozen vessels.
 It has access to the Atlantic Ocean through the Paraguay-Parana rivers.

 Even though the Jesuit mission were removed from the country by the Spanish Crown in 1767, the remains of the Jesuit missions at La Santisima Trinidad de Parana and Jesus de Tavarangue are now World Heritage Sites.
 Some of these historic sites were used in the Robert De Niro movie, “The Mission.”

 In the western region of Paraguay, lies an area called the Paraguayan Chaco.
 This is Paraguay’s portion of the Chaco, a South American region that also includes parts of Argentina, Bolivia and Brazil.
 It is sparsely populated, and contains South America’s second largest forest, behind only the Amazon rainforest.
 It also contains an abundance of wildlife, which are all under threat today, from deforestation, cattle farming, and cattle ranching.

 Some of Paraguay’s native tribes have never made contact with Europeans.

 The Iguazu Falls in Paraguay, is one of the most spectacular waterfalls in the world.
 In terms of width, the Iguazu Falls is four times wider than the Niagara Falls.
 They are a very popular tourist destination, and you can also enjoy amazing views from the Argentinian or Brazilian sides, as these falls border three countries.

 In the swamps of Paraguay, they have giant waterlily pads floating on them.
-They can grow up to 16 inches in diameter and they are so strong, you could nearly walk across them.
+They can grow up to 16 inches in diameter and are so strong, you an walk across them.